 7. The Future of ANNs

-The future of Artificial Neural Networks (ANNs) is poised on the cusp of transformative advancements and emerging trends that promise to redefine the capabilities and applications of these systems.
+The future of Artificial Neural Networks (ANNs) is marked by emerging trends and advancements:

 8. Conclusion